ljamen/learning-library/developer-library/microservices-with-converged-db/data-centric-microservices-helidon/data-centric-microservices-helidon.md

 ### Objectives
 -   Create and bind OCI Service Broker to existing ATP instance
--   Setup Oracle Advanced Queuing in existing ATP instances
+-   Set up Oracle Advanced Queuing in existing ATP instances

 ### What Do You Need?